vuongvu1/bike-plus/README.md

 BikePlus is the hub for bike lovers.
 Share your favorite routes, swap gear recommendations, organize group rides, and buy/sell bike accessories.

+## Notes

+- The app simulates data fetching from a remote server using a custom hook called `useFetchMockData`.
+It is a simple timeout function that returns static JSON data.
+- There is no data persistence; refreshing the page should reset the data.
+- As this is merely a prototype app, most of the functions do not operate as expected for regular usage.

 ## Prerequisites

 To ensure compatibility, please follow these steps: